pdebuyl/sar-pre-processing/docs/paper.md

 PyroSAR (https://pyrosar.readthedocs.io/en/latest/index.html) is a python library which provides a python wrapper to SAR pre-processing software SNAP and GAMMA [@wegnuller_sentinel-1_2016; @werner_gamma_2000].
 The library provides utilities to read and store metadata information of downloaded satellite data within a database.
 Furthermore, pyroSAR provides access to processing operators of SNAP and GAMMA.
-A default workflow with different user options is provided to process single or time-series Sentinel-1 images.
+A default workflow with different user options is provided to process a single Sentinel-1 image or a time-series of Sentinel-1 images.
 After executing the default processing workflow radiometric and geometric corrected gamma nought backscatter data are provided in Geotiff format [@truckenbrodt_pyrosar_2019].
 The processed images can also be stored within an Open Data Cube.
 For expert users which might want to use a different processing workflow pyroSAR provides an option to create SNAP xml-workflows and execute them with the GPT.